Aarush1137/AarushJain_21BPS1137/README.md

 1. Clone the Repository: git clone https://github.com/Aarush1137/AarushJain_21BPS1137
 2. Navigate to the Project Directory: cd <chess-game>
 3. Install Dependencies: npm install
+4. Navigate to the Server Directory: cd <server>
-4. Start the Server: node server.js
+5. Start the Server: node server.js
 The server will start and listen on port 8080 by default.
 You can access it at http://localhost:8081.
 Client Setup 🖥️
 Frontend Files: